Phase-change material: Thermophysical properties

 Key thermophysical properties of phase-change materials include: Melting point (Tm), Heat of fusion (ΔHfus), Specific heat (cp) (of solid and liquid phase), Density (ρ) (of solid and liquid phase) and thermal conductivity.
+The thermal properties of representative PCMs are shown below.
 Values such as volume change and volumetric heat capacity can be calculated there from.
+One major challenge is the inherently low thermal conductivity of many PCMs, which limits their heat transfer efficiency.
+To address this problem, high thermal conductivity additives such as carbon nanotube, graphene, and metallic nanoparticles have been introduced to enhance their performance.
+Another critical issue is supercooling, where the PCM remains in a liquid state below its freezing point.
+Solutions such as nucleating agents and encapsulation techniques have been developed to mitigate this effect.
+Additionally, volume expansion during phase transitions can impact material stability, necessitating advanced structural designs and containment strategies.
+Recent studies have also explored nano-enhanced PCMs and composite structures to further optimize thermal response times and cycling stability.
+This nano-enhanced PCMs, particularly those incorporating metal foams, have been shown to enhance thermal conductivity, improving their efficiency in thermal management applications.

 Technology, development, and encapsulation

 The most commonly used PCMs are salt hydrates, fatty acids and esters, and various paraffins (such as octadecane).
 Recently also ionic liquids were investigated as novel PCMs.

 As most of the organic solutions are water-free, they can be exposed to air, but all salt based PCM solutions must be encapsulated to prevent water evaporation or uptake.
 Both types offer certain advantages and disadvantages and if they are correctly applied some of the disadvantages becomes an advantage for certain applications.

 They have been used since the late 19th century as a medium for thermal storage applications.
 They have been used in such diverse applications as refrigerated transportation for rail and road applications and their physical properties are, therefore, well known.

 Unlike the ice storage system, however, the PCM systems can be used with any conventional water chiller both for a new or alternatively retrofit application.
 The positive temperature phase change allows centrifugal and absorption chillers as well as the conventional reciprocating and screw chiller systems or even lower ambient conditions utilizing a cooling tower or dry cooler for charging the TES system.

 The temperature range offered by the PCM technology provides a new horizon for the building services and refrigeration engineers regarding medium and high temperature energy storage applications.
 The scope of this thermal energy application is wide-ranging of solar heating, hot water, heating rejection (i.e., cooling tower), and dry cooler circuitry thermal energy storage applications.

 Since PCMs transform between solid–liquid in thermal cycling, encapsulation naturally became the obvious storage choice.